Written by Noeleen Hammond Jones, International Careers Consultant at the Careers Service.

-So you have arrived at The University of Manchester for your first year of an undergraduate degree, a 1 year postgraduate degree or returning after a Summer break, what do you do now.
-Well of course attend class and study but what else can you do while you are here that will improve your employability?
+So you have arrived at The University of Manchester for your first year of an undergraduate degree, a 1 year postgraduate degree or returning after summer, what do you do now?
+Well, of course you’ll attend class and study, but what else can you do while you are here that will improve your employability?

-These are the things we will address in this post.
-You need to take the time to explore your surroundings and not just the bars and Students Union but the companies and the opportunities.
+Take time to explore your surroundings and not just the bars and Students Union but the companies and the opportunities as well – .
 Understand the area you live in and how you can take advantage of what Manchester has to offer.
 With over 200 languages spoken in this city indicating how culturally and creatively diverse the area is, what does this mean for you?

-It means exploring, getting out of your comfort zone, joining societies & groups, finding work experience, traveling and meeting new people from all over the world.
-Ensure when an employer asks you how you made the most of your time at university you can discuss examples of the activities and experiences you had in addition to your studies.
+It means exploring, getting out of your comfort zone, joining societies & groups, finding work experience, travelling and meeting new people from all over the world.
+Ensure when an employer asks you how you made the most of your time at University you can discuss examples of the activities and experiences you have had in addition to your studies.

 Manchester is a great place to use your skills and knowledge to improve your employability.
-It is a very competitive market out there for graduate jobs and the earlier you think about your career and how to build your CV the better your chances of securing something before you finish.
-I see too many students struggling after graduation in a race to get the last few remaining graduate roles of that academic year and meeting disappointment, but how can you avoid this?
+It is a very competitive market out there for graduate jobs and the earlier you think about your career, and how to build your CV, the better your chances of securing something before you finish.
+I see too many students struggling, after graduation, in a race to get the last few remaining graduate roles of that academic year and meeting disappointment.
+How can you avoid this?

 Your Network/ Connections